The Rise and Fall of Rex Tillerson: A Timeline

 March 13, 2018: Trump fires Tillerson

 Trump announces on Twitter that he is replacing Tillerson.
 A Washington Post report says that Trump asked Tillerson to resign on March 9, but a State Department spokesman says Tillerson had “every intention of remaining” on the job and that the two had not spoken that morning.
+The spokesman, Steven Goldstein, was then fired as well.